MultiSafepay/docs/content/integrations/webshop-access.md

 ## Apple Pay direct integration

+- Ensure that card payments, as well as Apple Pay are enabled for your website / account.
 - Ensure you follow our step by step guide.
 - When validating your domain, double check to have associated the **correct URL**.
 - Distinguish correctly between **TEST **and **LIVE **environments, and the respective domain validation files.
+- Place the correct validation file, and do NOT copy-paste.
+- Check if you whitelisted  <a href="https://developer.apple.com/documentation/apple_pay_on_the_web/setting_up_your_server" target="_blank">Apple Pay's domain & IP addresses</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>
 - When using a protected environment during testing, ensure you have **whitelisted **our IP ranges.
 You can mention this need to our support team via [info@multisafepay.com](mailto:info@multisafepay.com) who will send the information to you.
 - Check if the issue occurs via the** redirect solution** as well.
 This result is valuable information when contacting [info@multisafepay.com](mailto:info@multisafepay.com).